ArrowElectronicsESC/Cypress_BLE_Mesh/BLE_Mesh_Red_Sensor_Template/readme.txt

 The app is based on the BLE Mesh Sensor Server model.

 Features demonstrated
-- Temperature measurement using the on board Thermistor on the CYBT-213043-MESH EZ-BT Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
+- Temperature measurement using the on board Thermistor CYW920819EVB-02 Evaluation Kit
+- Red Light Sensor on the Analog Devices CN0397 RGB Light sensor Arduino Shield
 - Usage of BLE Mesh Sensor Server model

 See chip specific readme for more information about the BT SDK.